sudoaptgetmach/dEconomy/README.md

 - `/pay <player> <amount>`: Transfers money to another player.
 - `/bank deposit <amount>`: Deposits money into the bank account.
 - `/bank withdraw <amount>`: Withdraws money from the bank account.
+- `/shop`: Opens a GUI shop to buy items, cosmetics and more.
+TODO: editable config, items and GUI
 - `/dailyreward`: Claims the daily reward.

 ### Admin Commands